- POSTED: 29 May 2014 04:20

 The US benchmark, West Texas Intermediate for delivery in July, dropped $1.39 to close at $102.72 a barrel on the New York Mercantile Exchange.

-Brent North Sea crude for March settled at $106.60 a barrel, down $1.55 in London trade from Thursday's closing level.
+Brent North Sea crude for July settled at $109.81 a barrel, down 22 cents from Tuesday's close, in London.